mbest1813/documentation/v2/editions/enterprise/destinations/criteo.md

 * `additionalEvents` - Array of Objects, **optional**
   * follows the same structure as `standardEvents` but this will allows you to define events that will be used as additional events fired in groups, attached to specific standard events
-  * to populate params with specific values for additional events, you need to pass the values with your track call
-    * by sending Criteo specific properties (see Example 1 below)
-    * by adding the key directly on the `properties` object sent with the event (see Example 2 below)
+  * to populate params with specific values for additional events, you need to pass the values with your track call by adding the key directly on the `properties` object sent with the event (see Example below)
+  * Example:
-  * Let's assume you will add the following `additionalEvents` value:
+    Let's assume you will add the following `additionalEvents` value:

     ```yaml
     additionalEvents: